Adele Spotted Heading Into New York City Recording Studio After Four-Year Hiatus

 — Cindy (@cdtrn_) March 28, 2019

 While there does not seem to be a pattern to when Adele releases music, it definitely seems like it’s time for the singer to grace her fans with something new.
-Her debut album 19 was released in 2008, and didn’t receive a follow up for three years until the release of 21 in 2011.
-Cue another long drought from the musician, who did not drop new music for another four year until 2015 with her third album 25, which is still playing on repeat on radio stations around the world.
-Four years later, it definitely seems like it’s time to get another musical gift from the award winner.
+Her debut album 19 was released in 2008 and didn’t receive a follow-up for three years until the release of 21 in 2011.
+Cue another long drought from the musician, who did not drop new music for another four years until 2015 with her third album 25, which is still playing on repeat on radio stations around the world.
+Four years later, it definitely seems like it’s time to get another musical gift from the award-winner.

 Adele’s trip to the recording studio marks the second time in two weeks that she has been spotted out-and-about in the Big Apple, which is a lot considering the singer has kept a relatively low profile since wrapping up her Adele Live concert tour in 2017.
-In the years since, she has spent time with her husband, Simon Konecki, and their six-year-old son Angelo, however the famous Brit got some time off from her mom duties for a night out on the town with pal Jennifer Lawrence.
+In the years since, she has spent time with her husband, Simon Konecki, and their six-year-old son Angelo.
+However, the famous Brit got some time off from her mom duties for a night out on the town with pal Jennifer Lawrence.

 Adele & Jennifer Lawrence crashed a gay bar in NYC last night!https://t.co/7JUz3uImo0 pic.twitter.com/kgoWrLuen2